luke-rogers/quantum/README.md

 +-------------------+-------+---------------+---------------------+-----------------------------+

 ### Delete
-Delete a task by using quantum 'delete' or 'd'.
+Delete a task by using quantum `delete` or `d`.
 Takes a single uid argument or the record to delete.

 ```
 quantum delete 10Q9i8n6x2djb53ClMSswxFaD9l
-quantum delete 10Q9i8n6x2djb53ClMSswxFaD9l
+quantum d 10Q9i8n6x2djb53ClMSswxFaD9l
 ```

 #### Delete all